bimalboby/bimalboby/README.md

 ### Hey there!! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 I am full stack dev looking to solve real world problems.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 If you found value in something I have created, please feel free to give me a  ♥ on mail.
 - 🔭 I’m currently working on a React Project
-- 👯 I’m looking to collaborate with more open source
+- 👯 I’m looking to collaborate with more projects
 - 💬 Ask me about any Tech related stuff
 - Reachout to me for any project ideas and I would love to collaborate